Itsayaanafsar/Number-Guessing-Game/README.md

 - Limited number of attempts
 - Input validation using try-except
 - Feedback for each guess (Too high / Too low)
+- Best score is tracked during the current game session.

 ---